For comprehensive up-to-date statistics on infection, recovery and death figures, please visit the John Hopkins Coronavirus Resource Center.

-- NZMOH additionally extends travel restrictions to those travelling to/from Italy and South Korea also.
-Residents/citizens who return from those areas will go into self quarantine for 2 weeks on return to NZ.
+- NZMOH additionally extends travel restrictions to those traveling to/from Italy and South Korea also.
+Residents/citizens who return from those areas will go into self-quarantine for 2 weeks on return to NZ.

 3 March: Second confirmed NZ case.
 A woman returning from Singapore to Auckland has been diagnosed with coronavirus.
 She also took two domestic flights, from Auckland to Palmerston North and back again (NZ5013 and NZ8114).
-The woman and her husband are in self quarantine.
-MOH stated those who on that flight and are concerned or wants information should contact the Healthline number (0800 358 5453).
+The woman and her husband are in self-quarantine.
+MOH stated those who on that flight and are concerned or want information should contact the Healthline number (0800 358 5453).